MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/3-exercise-package-json.md

 You're a Node.js developer at Tailwind Traders.
 Knowing how to set up a new Node.js project is an important skill to have.
-Setup includes generating a manifest file and creating some common scripts that you're likely to use throughout the project lifecycle.
+Setup includes generating a `package.json` file and creating some common scripts to use throughout the project lifecycle.

 ## Open project in development container